predixdesignsystem/px-rangepicker/README.md

 *Type:* **Boolean** - (*Optional*) - *Default:* false

 By default future dates are disabled in the date picker.
-Set the `allow-future-dates` attribute to "true" to enable future dates in the date range picker.
+Set the `allow-future-dates` attribute to "true" to enable future dates in the date range picker. *Note: No validation of dates is performed so users are able to enter manually any date without restriction.
+This attribute merely disables choosing future dates via the calendar UI.*

 ```html
 <px-rangepicker